paulbradyping/DotNetPingIDSDKServer/readme.md

 Then You can Online Authenticate by clicking the button

 To build this app open the project or SLN with Visual Studio.net 2015

+To Test the PingID SDK

+Select SDK

+Import the SDK properties file

+Create a Test user.

+Register a device for test user with Test Android App.